 Yes, in fact, we always encourage our artists to embellish whenever they can.
 By embellishing a Masterpiece Giclée print, one can truly make it a "one of a kind" piece of art.
 It also adds a higher price level to the piece for resale.
 An art buyer is more likely to buy a hand embellished piece over a flat reproduction.
 Our canvas media can be embellished with most acrylic and oil paints.
 Our prints can be worked on whether or not they have been glazed or varnished.
 It is usually a good idea to glaze or varnish after embellishing to give both the painted and printed areas a uniform finish.
 Our watercolor media can be embellished with real watercolor paints as well as acrylics and oils.
 With paper prints, glaze or varnish is optional.
 As with any art form, we always recommend testing or experimenting before committing to an embellishment.
 There are so many variables involved with the number of different manufacturers and products available.

 Yes, many of our artists and clients use their own varnishes and texturing mediums and gels.
 We encourage experimentation and creativity with our prints.
 We are happy to make available to our clients, the same Giclée glaze product we use every day in our workflow.
 The water-based formula has been developed specifically for coating pigment-based prints on fine art media.
 We sell it by the quart and gallon so you can bring it home and use it yourself.
 We also offer the recommended foam rollers that achieve the best finish possible.
-The Giclée glaze adds depth and "pop" to colors, increased UV inhibitors, abrasion resistance, water-resistance, and increased flexibility of our media.
+The Giclée glaze adds depth and "pop" to colors, increased UV inhibitors, abrasion resistance, water-resistance, and increased flexibility in our media.
 It is most commonly used on canvas prints but can be used on any water-resistant media, including paper.

-Pronounced "jee-clay" or "zhee-clay", A giclée is really just a fancy name for an inkjet printer.
+Pronounced "jee-clay" or "zhee-clay", A giclée is really just a fancy name for an inkjet print.
 The word giclée is a French word meaning "to spray or to squirt."
 Truthfully, any output from any inkjet printer, even your home printer, could technically be called a giclée print.
 But in our industry, giclée has become the standard term used to describe archival fine art reproduction prints.
 It is a relatively new method of printing that is quickly gaining in popularity over traditional methods of printing such as lithographs or serigraphs.
 One major benefit of giclée prints over other methods of reproduction is the ability to print them one at a time.
 With many of the screen printing technologies, one must commit to printing a large number of the same image all at once.
 With giclée printing, an artist can order one print of ten different pieces if they like.
 Giclée printing doesn't require any initial setup charges such as film, plates, or special ink mixtures.

 One very important rule to remember with any type of printing is your output is only and good as your input.
 Nothing determines the quality of a giclée print more than the quality of the digital capture.
 At Gallery Street, we pride ourselves on our camera and capture systems.
 We use the most advanced optics and equipment available today.
 If you are shooting your own artwork yourself, chances are the equipment you use is either consumer or prosumer level gear.
 Our camera system and scanners are made specifically for fine art capture.
 In addition to the resolution of your input device, one must have the right color management software as well.
 At Gallery Street, we profile our cameras, scanners, monitors, and every printer/media combination.
 We do this on a regular basis to compensate for the slight variances in ink and paper manufacturing.
 We use professional spectrophotometers to scan how our printers print compared to a standard set by the ICC - International Color Consortium.
 With any "color-critical" workflow, every piece of the puzzle must exist in order to match an original accurately.
-At Gallery Street, color and quality are our expertise.
+At Gallery Street, color and quality is our expertise.

 We can work from most standard file formats.
-Many of these include TIFF, JPEG, PSD (Photoshop), EPS, BMP, GIF, Adobe Illustrator, Adobe Illustrator EPS, Targa, etc. We are Mac and PC based and are happy to print from your own files.
+Many of these include: TIFF, JPEG, PSD (Photoshop), EPS, BMP, GIF, Adobe Illustrator, Adobe Illustrator EPS, Targa, etc. We are Mac and PC based and are happy to print from your own files.
 Whether you have a simple point & shoot camera, or you're a professional digital artist working in Corel Painter, we bring new life to your files.
 We have a 100% RGB workflow and recommend no less than 100 dpi at the final print size, and no more than 300 dpi at the final dimensions.
 If you have a layered PSD file, please flatten your image and discard any alpha channels or paths.
 If you are working in a vector program such as Adobe Illustrator or CorelDRAW, simply set your artboard size to the desired output size and scale your image appropriately.
 If any fonts are involved with your files, please make sure they are rendered or rasterized and/or converted to outline (if vector).
 For more technical questions, feel free to e-mail us or call us with your questions.
-If you have very large files, we offer an FTP site for you to transfer your files
+If you have very large files, we offer an FTP site for you to transfer your files.

 Our printers are capable of printing at many different resolutions.
 We opt to print our fine art reproductions at 720x1440 dpi (dots per inch).
 This high-resolution output provides an apparent continuous tone print showing little to no dot pattern.
 Now keep in mind, our printers use many different colors of ink to achieve millions of printable hues and shades.
 With all of these dots piled on top of each other, the resulting print is an amazingly accurate reproduction of the original.